fassko/fassko.github.io/Content/blog/solidity-storage-vs-memory.md

 }
 ```

 ## Memory

-In memory, Solidity keeps all locally defined value types, which can be uint, string, etc., but not array, struct, or mapping.
-As well, function arguments are kept in memory.
+In memory, Solidity keeps all locally defined value types, which can be uint, string, etc., but not an array, a struct, or a mapping.
+Function arguments are kept in memory as well.
 Remember that `memory` can't be used at the smart contract level, only locally in functions.

 ```solidity
 function multiplyByItself(uint256 number) external pure returns(uint256) {